DigitalPhonetics/IMS-Toucan/README.md

 ---

+# Text-to-Speech for over 7000 Languages

-IMS Toucan is a toolkit for training, using, and teaching state-of-the-art Text-to-Speech Synthesis models, developed at the **Institute for Natural Language Processing (IMS), University of Stuttgart, Germany**.
-Everything is pure Python and PyTorch based to keep it as simple and beginner-friendly, yet powerful as possible.
+IMS Toucan is a toolkit for training, using, and teaching state-of-the-art Text-to-Speech Synthesis models, developed at the **Institute for Natural Language Processing (IMS), University of Stuttgart, Germany**, official home of the massively multilingual ToucanTTS system.

+If you find this repo useful, consider giving it a star⭐.
+Large numbers make me happy, and they are quite motivating.

 <br>